 Not only do PSPs support multiple payment types, but they can also support multiple processing and settlement currencies.
 This facilitates quick and easy cross-border and global payments.

 This is possible if the PSP has a partnership with acquiring banks that offer processing services for the desired currencies.
 (Not all acquiring banks allow processing for all currencies.)
-Merchants may need to open separate merchant accounts for each currency, unless the PSP offers an aggregated solution.
+Merchants may need to open separate merchant accounts for each currency, unless the PSP offers an aggregated payment solution.

 Accepting multiple currencies is crucial for merchants looking to break into the global market or export goods to neighboring countries.

 4. Security services, such as risk management and PCI DSS compliance.

 Security is paramount when it comes to online transactions.
 In fact, recent research performed by Bizrate Insights found that over a third of buyers are reluctant to make online purchases because of fear of credit card and personal information theft.

 PCI DSS is a compulsory certification for all businesses handling credit card information.
 It requires that the business has a secure network and protects cardholder data through a variety of different measures.
 Merchants can meet these requirements by using a payment page hosted by a PCI DSS compliant PSP.
 This way they can keep their customers’ data safe and secure, giving them peace of mind.